Trump threatens Chicago with apocalyptic force and Pritzker calls him a "budding dictator" - ExBulletin

 Trump threatens Chicago with apocalyptic force and Pritzker calls him a “budding dictator”

-In response to the post, Illinois Governor JB Pritzker, a Democrat, described Trump as a “budding dictator”.
+In response to the post, Illinois Governor JB Pritzker, Democrat, described Trump as a budding dictator.

 Trump on Friday signed an executive decree aimed at renamed the Ministry of Defense of the Ministry of War, after the campaign months to be considered for the Nobel Peace Prize.
 The name change requires the approval of the congress.